Meta-Calibration: Learning of Model Calibration Using Differentiable Expected Calibration Error: Methods

-Learnable label smoothing learns one or more coefficients to uniformly smooth the one-hot encoded labels, depending on if we consider the scalar or vector case.
-More formally, if there are $K$ classes in total, $y_k$ is 1 for the correct class $c=k$ and $y_k$ is 0 for all classes $k\neq c$, then with learnable label smoothing $\boldsymbol{\omega}$ the soft label for class $k$ becomes In the scalar case $\omega_c$ is the same for all classes, while for the vector case it takes different values for each class $c$.
+\paragraph{Learnable label-smoothing} Learnable label smoothing learns one or more coefficients to smooth the one-hot encoded labels.
+More formally, if there are $K$ classes in total, $y_k$ is 1 for the correct class $k=c$ and $y_k$ is 0 for all classes $k\neq c$, then with learnable label smoothing $\boldsymbol{\omega}$ the soft label for class $k$ becomes In the scalar case of label smoothing, $\omega_c$ is the same for all classes, while for the vector case it takes different values for each class $c$.
+We consider scalar and vector variations as part of ablation.

+Our main variation of meta-calibration uses non-uniform label smoothing.
+It is computed using the overall strength of smoothing $\omega^{s}_c$ for the correct class $c$ and also $\omega^{d}_{c,k}$ saying how $\omega^{s}_c$ is distributed across the various incorrect classes $k \neq c$.
+Given correct class $c$, with this variation the soft label for class $k$ is calculated as:

+where we normalize the distribution weights to sum to 1 and use small value $\epsilon$ to avoid division by 0.
+The learnable label smoothing parameters are restricted to non-negative values, with the total label smoothing strength at most 0.5.
+In practice the above is implemented by learning a vector of $K$ elements specifying the strengths of overall label smoothing for different correct classes $c$, and a matrix of $K \times (K-1)$ elements specifying how the label smoothing is distributed across the incorrect classes $k\neq c$.

-In the case of learnable L2 regularization, the goal is to find unit-wise L2 regularization coefficients $\boldsymbol{\omega}$ for the classifier layer $\boldsymbol{\phi}$ so that training with them optimises validation DECE ($\boldsymbol{\theta}$ is the feature extractor).
+\paragraph{Learnable L2 regularization} In the case of learnable L2 regularization (cf: \citet{Balaji2018MetaReg:Meta-regularization}), the goal is to find unit-wise L2 regularization coefficients $\boldsymbol{\omega}$ for the classifier layer $\boldsymbol{\phi}$ so that training with them optimises the meta-objective that includes DECE ($\boldsymbol{\theta}$ is the feature extractor).
 The inner loop loss becomes

-\paragraph{Calibration under distribution shift} Using our meta-learning pipeline, it is uniquely possible to tune a model for its good calibration properties in new unseen domains by simulating distribution shift between the inner loop (training set) and outer loop (validation set) in Eq.~\ref{eq:BLO}.
-This requires access to multiple training domains during meta-learning in order to generate training-validation splits with distribution shift, as in analogous meta-learning to improving generalisation accuracy across distribution shift \cite{Balaji2018MetaReg:Meta-regularization}; or the ability to simulate representative domain shifts by performing data augmentation on the validation set \cite{Zhang2021AdaptiveShift}.